zuhito/katacoda-scenarios/node-red-playground/step1.md

-# Wait for installation process
+# Wait for the installation process
 The installation process will start Node-RED within 1 minute.

 # Open Node-RED flow editor